taimoorkhan-nlp/latent_dirichlet_allocation/README.md

 This method helps uncover hidden themes within a collection of text documents, making it a valuable tool for exploring unfamiliar domains.
 For example, a social scientist analyzing public discussions on social media or academic papers on a particular topic can use this method to identify recurring themes or topics.

-The method assumes that each document contains a mixture of topics and that each topic comprises a distinct set of words.
+The method assumes that each document contains a mixture of topics and each topic comprises a distinct set of words.
 By processing a text file with one document per line, the method generates two key outputs:

 - The probability of each topic appearing in each document.
 - The most representative words for each topic, along with their probabilities.